 Why is this issue important in the first place?
-In their study paper — which appears in the journal Nature Communications — the researchers explain that it ties into aspects of communication.
+In their study paper, which appears in the journal

 “However, signal magnitude is not the only parameter that changes when we increase vocal sound levels.
 Another important emerging feature is roughness, an acoustic texture that arises from fast repetitive acoustic transients,” they add.

 So, in their study, the scientists first established the range of sounds that are “rough” and unpleasant for the human brain.
 They then looked at the brain areas that these noises activate.

 The researchers recruited 27 healthy participants aged 20–37 years.
 Of these participants, 15 were female, and 12 were male.
 The researchers worked with various groups of these participants for different experiments.

 For some of these experiments, the researchers played the participants repetitive sounds with frequencies between 0 and 250 hertz (Hz).
 They also played these sounds at progressively shorter intervals to determine the point at which some of these sounds became unpleasant.

 “We […] asked participants when they perceived the sounds as being rough (distinct from each other) and when they perceived them as smooth (forming one continuous and single sound),” explains researcher Luc Arnal in an interview with Science Daily.

 The team found that the upper limit of sound roughness occurs when the stimulus reaches about 130 Hz.
 “Above this limit, the frequencies are heard as forming only one continuous sound,” explains Arnal.